rw-dalai/javascript-introduction/10_JavaScript-Language.md

 - **parseFloat Fn**: Converts any number as a `string` to a `number`.

-*Forgiving*: If the string is not a valid integer, it returns the `integer part`.
+*Forgiving*: Stops parsing when it's not a valid number anymore, and returns the `number part`.

 ```javascript
 const number = parseFloat("42.2");  // 42.2